In search of the truth about Diana Nyad

 You cannot undertake a legitimate sporting event—especially one for which you intend to claim a world record—without rules.
 Nyad’s crossing had none.

-Unless a swimmer or a governing body specifies otherwise before a swim—and Diana Nyad did not specify otherwise—English Channel (EC) rules prevail.
+Unless a swimmer or a governing body specifies otherwise before a swim—and Diana Nyad did not—English Channel (EC) rules prevail.
 EC rules constitute “the fair, just, ethical and agreed-upon rules of our sport.”
 Briefly, they are:

 Nyad knows these rules as well as anybody.
 “A legal marathon,” she said in 1975, “may be undertaken only in a regular racing suit, cap, goggles, and grease—no flotation devices, no insulating suit” (Esquire).